 - A) Clinical Oversight of Trainees.
-Nurse Practitioners will receive a differential of two and one-half percent (2.5%) for all hours worked when assigned direct clinical oversight of trainees. - B) A Board certification differential of seven and one half percent (7.5%) of base salary shall be paid to nurse practitioners who hold a Board certification related to their assignment.
+Nurse Practitioners will receive a differential of five percent (5%) for all hours worked when assigned direct clinical oversight of trainees. - B) A Board certification differential of seven and one half percent (7.5%) of base salary shall be paid to nurse practitioners who hold a Board certification related to their assignment.
 For two (2) or more Board certification specialties, the differential shall be ten percent (10%) of base salary, only when the hospital is utilizing the expertise of the nurse practitioner in the second area of certification.
 Board certification differentials cannot be combined. - C) Nurse Practitioner Leadwork Differential.